Lilith: In Western esotericism

-"The Luciferian Tarot", the first published Left-Hand Path Tarot Deck and book 2007, depicts several Qlippothic representations of Lilith as a guide and feminine energy reflecting an aspect of the Adversary in Luciferianism.
-Additional works which focus by a chapter on Lilith are "Infernal Union - Sinister Initiation and Satanic Psalms" and "Whispers of the Jinn" which presents the Arabic and Islamic representation of Lilith.
-The book on ancient Persian sorcery, known as Yatukdinoih, centered on the cult of the Daevas and Ahriman, identifies a manifestation of Lilith as both the Manichaean "Az" and Zoroastrian demoness, "Jeh".
-This is based on the traits and lore concerning the direct alignments with Lilith.

-Recently, Lilith is the central topic of study in Michael W. Ford's "Lilith and Lamastu: Legends of the Ancient Abyss", which explores the Western mystery tradition within a Luciferian perspective.
-The Mesopotamian 3rd to 8th century Aramaic Incantation Bowls, hold a good deal of lore concerning the many different types of Lilith-spirits and the depictions of Lilith, yet also the associations between the King of Demons, Bagdana.
-The modern aim of Luciferian Magick with concern to Lilith, utilizes methods of seeking the nocturnal energies inherent in humanity and is directed towards beneficial workings:
+Lilith is a source of veneration within the Luciferian tradition of Michael W. Ford.
+The research and esoteric development of modern Luciferianism recognizes Lilith as equal to Samael, composing the symbol of the "Adversary".
+Lilith is the central topic of study in Michael W. Ford's "Lilith and Lamastu: Legends of the Ancient Abyss", which explores the Western mystery tradition within a Luciferian perspective.
+The Mesopotamian 3rd to 8th century Aramaic Incantation bowls, hold a good deal of lore concerning the many different types of Lilith-spirits and the depictions of Lilith, yet also the associations between the King of Demons, Bagdana.
+The modern aim of Luciferian magick with concern to Lilith, utilizes methods of seeking the nocturnal energies inherent in humanity and is directed towards beneficial workings.